williamdemeo/ds644-spring2023/scala/README.md

 As questions or problems arise, I will post notes about them and their solutions here and on [Slack][].

-If you are having trouble getting the example "hello world" Scala program to load, compile, and run in VSCode, even after you have followed all of the instructions above, please consult the [Metals documentation][] site or try one of the solutions below.
+If you are having trouble getting the example "hello world" Scala program to load, compile, and run in VSCode, even after you have followed all of the instructions above, please consult the [Metals documentation][] or try one of the solutions below.

 ### Problem: pop-up message "unable to find build target"